wseviour/vortex-moments/README.md

 ``` IDL
 d=VOR(field,lon,lat,/GP,EDGE=3.02e4)
 ```
 * For a full example of using vor.py, please see **moments_1979_example**.
-Note this may take about 10 minutes to run on a normal PC.
+Note this may take about 15 minutes to run on a normal PC.

+* There is now a faster verion **vor_fast.py** which is intended for calculating a timeseries over many timesteps.
+The lat/lon to cartesian mapping is calculated only once in this routine. **vor_fast_setup.py** must be run first to calculate this mapping.
+See **moments_fast_example.py** for an example of use.
+This runs in about 10 minutes (a 1/3 saving over vor.py).

+The ``moment_integrate`` function is currently restricting speed the most.
+It might be possible to use more efficient integration algorithms.

 Citations
 =========